Official State Fossil of California

 California designated the saber-toothed cat as the official state fossil in 1973.
 All State Fossils

-California designated the sabre-tooth cat as the official state fossil in 1973.
-The sabre-tooth cat (Smilodon californicus) was common in California 40 million years ago.
-Many fossil bones of the sabre-tooth have been found in the tar pits of Rancho La Brea in Los Angeles.
-Big Cats such as the Sabre-tooth and the American lion (Panthera Atrox) were once widespread throughout the Americas, becoming extinct about 10,000 years ago.
+The saber-toothed cat (Smilodon californicus) was common in California 40 million years ago.
+Many fossil bones of the saber-tooth have been found in the tar pits of Rancho La Brea in Los Angeles.
+Big cats such as the saber-toothed cat and the American lion (Panthera Atrox) were once widespread throughout the Americas, becoming extinct about 10,000 years ago.

-They were slow in comparison to modern cheetahs and lions and were most likely ambush predators, probably preying on large ground sloths and other Pleistocene herbivores, and most likely using their large teeth to deliver a single fatal blow to the abdomen or neck (however the exact function and use of the saber teeth is debated by experts).
+Saber-toothed cats were slow in comparison to modern cheetahs and lions and were most likely ambush predators, probably preying on large ground sloths and other Pleistocene herbivores, and most likely using their large teeth to deliver a single fatal blow to the abdomen or neck (however the exact function and use of the saber teeth is debated by experts).